enatt/safer-scraper/README.md

 This scraper is built to read information from the Illinois Department of Financial and Professional Regulation (IDFPR)'s annual SAFER reports.
 It is built using pytesseract in Python.

 ## Setup ##
+Note: For the 2023 SAFER report, all of this setup has been done.
+Only complete these steps if running the scraper on a different SAFER report.
 ### Document Format ###
 The SAFER reports are distributed in PDF format.
 For the scraper to function, it must be ran on images in .JPG format.
 Complete the following steps to prepare the images.
 1. Save a version of the SAFER report including only pages with information tables